-- 63. Liability - 64.
-Sharing of Findings, Data and Other Research Products - 65.
-Partnerships with Foreign Collaborators - 66.
-Government Permits and Activities Abroad a.
+- a.
 The recipient has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award terms and conditions.
 Although the recipient is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the recipient's responsibility for making sound scientific and administrative judgments and does not imply that the responsibility for operating decisions has shifted to NSF.
 The recipient is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) part 689; or (2) any significant problems relating to the administrative or financial aspects of the award.
-(See also paragraph a. of Term and Condition No. 14 for further information regarding the requirement to notify NSF when a significant development that could impact the award occurs between project reporting due dates.)

-1. Recipient Responsibilities and Compliance with Federal Requirements b.
-The requirements of this award are set forth in these Cooperative Agreement Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
-NSF has adopted 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and those requirements are hereby incorporated by reference.
-These Cooperative Agreement Financial & Administrative Terms and Conditions (CA-FATC) implement 2 CFR part 200 for this award.
+(See also Project Reporting Requirements for further information regarding the requirement to notify NSF when a significant development that could impact the award occurs between project reporting due dates.) - b.
+The requirements of this award are set forth in these SBIR/STTR Phase II Grant Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
+The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) Subparts A through D. 2 CFR part 200 Subparts A through D also apply to commercial organizations, including small businesses.
+These SBIR/STTR Phase II Grant Financial & Administrative Terms and Conditions (SBIR/STTR-II-CA-FATC) serve as the Foundation's implementation of 2 CFR part 200. - c.

-c.
 By acceptance of this award, the recipient agrees to comply with the applicable Federal requirements and to the prudent management of all expenditures and actions affecting the award, including the monitoring of subrecipients (if applicable).
 Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§ 200.331-332.
-A listing of national policy requirements the recipient must adhere to, where applicable, is located at: https://www.nsf.gov/bfa/dias/policy/gc1/policyregs/oct24.pdf.
+A listing of National Policy Requirements the recipients must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.

-d.
+- d.
 Documentation for each expenditure or action affecting this award must reflect appropriate organizational reviews or approvals made in advance of the action.
-Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project and that the proposed action:

-1. is consistent with the award terms and conditions;

-- 2. is consistent with NSF and recipient policies; - 3. represents effective utilization of resources; and

-4. does not constitute a project change which requires NSF prior written approval (see paragraph c.1 of Term and Condition No. 3).
+Organizational reviews are intended to help assure that expenditures are allowable, necessary, and reasonable for the conduct of the project and that the proposed action: - 1. is consistent with the award terms and conditions; - 2. is consistent with NSF and recipient policies; - 3. represents effective utilization of resources; and - 4. does not constitute a project change which requires NSF prior written approval (see Term and Condition Prior Approval Requirements).